gladwyn/restaurant_ordering_prototype/README.md

 # Resturant Ordering Website

 ## Tools/languages used:
-c#,  HTML , css , jquery , MySQL , JS
+c#,  HTML , css , jquery , MySQL , JS, Js.node

 ## details
 This project is a prototype of my restaurant ordering system.